Madeleines de CommercyTarte aux MirabellesBabas au RhumBergamotes de Nancy

 View page →

 Lorraine sits between Champagne and Alsace, with strong Germanic influence from centuries of border-shifting.
 The original Quiche Lorraine — eggs, cream, smoked lardons, no cheese — came from the medieval Duchy of Lorraine's kitchens.
 Madeleines de Commercy, the shell-shaped sponge cakes baked in bronze molds, became famous via Proust.
-Mirabelle plums (Lorraine produces 70% of the world's mirabelles) make tarte aux mirabelles, eau-de-vie, and confiture.
+Mirabelle plums (Lorraine produces about 80% of the world's mirabelles) make tarte aux mirabelles, eau-de-vie, and confiture.
 Pâté Lorrain is the savory turnover of marinated pork in flaky pastry.
 Quenelles de brochet — pike fish dumplings in cream sauce — are a regional specialty.
 The cuisine is butter-and-cream rich, plum-driven for desserts, and shows the Vosges-foothills game-and-orchard inheritance.

 The Palate